torvalds/linux/Documentation/admin-guide/LSM/ipe.rst

 device in a data center, an IoT device, etcetera), where all software and configuration is built and provisioned by the system owner.

-IPE is a long-way off for use in general-purpose computing: the Linux community as a whole tends to follow a decentralized trust model (known as the web of trust), which IPE has no support for it yet.
+IPE is a long-way off for use in general-purpose computing: the GNU/Linux community as a whole tends to follow a decentralized trust model (known as the web of trust), which IPE has no support for it yet.
 Instead, IPE supports PKI (public key infrastructure), which generally designates a